TMHBBV/unbxdocs./docs/Search/algorithms/content/concepts.md

 Unbxd’s AI will identify the concepts from your catalog and you could edit them as needed.

-## What should concepts not include:
+## What should concepts not include

 1. **Empty record**: entry where there is no value entered (whitespace)
 2. **Symbols** : entries where only symbols are typed as the value.
 The following characters are not accepted by our system : `, ` ( comma) , `+`(plus), `{`, `}` (curly braces), `*` (Asterix),`&` (Ampersand) , `\` (backslash)